 Vinyl TLC gives you a healthy, long-lasting record collection

 Old LPs don’t have to sound like, well… old LPs.
-If you’ve ever bought a used record that ticked and popped or suffered through crackly tracks on your parents’ old records, you know just how bad dirty or damaged vinyl can sound.
+If you’ve ever bought a used record that ticked and popped or suffered through crackly tracks on your parents’ old records, you know just how bad, dirty, or damaged vinyl can sound.

-But your vinyl doesn’t have to sound like that.
+However, your vinyl doesn’t have to sound like that.

 By protecting and cleaning your records, you can make them last a lifetime – and possibly longer!
 Proper cleaning can also breathe new life into old vinyl, making a 40-plus-year-old record that’s never been adequately cleaned, sound like new again.

 The best part?
 It’s easy.
 You just have to get into the groove (pun intended) of proper record storage, handling, and cleaning.
 If you are already building a vinyl setup and accumulating a library of records, regular care and cleaning is a natural next step.